dimateos/vscode-json5/README.md

 * Change the file extension to `.json5`, then vscode will automatically select the language mode.
 * Change the language mode associated with `.json` or `.jsonc`
   * Careful! *json5* syntax is not usually valid for most json parsers, so you would be hiding potential format problems.
+  * You may also lose configuration intellisense for vscode config files!

 ## Contributing
 > :bulb: These simple rules will help me to solve your problem.